SoftwareCats/SoftwareCats.github.io/CONTRIBUTING.md

 Welcome, and thank you for your interest in contributing to SoftwareCats.GitHub.Io!

-Since this is an enterprise website, we would not be accepting any code contributions.
-However, if you do experience any problems feel free to open an issue.

 ## Asking Questions

 Have a question?
 Rather than opening an issue, please ask away on our [support page](https://softwarecats.github.io/support/).